Data-Driven Denoising of Stationary Accelerometer Signals: Conclusions

 \section{Conclusions}

-In this work we addressed the challenging and previously unresearched task of denoising accelerometer signals using data-driven methods, over simulated and experimental datasets.
-By implementing and adjusting a wide range of denoising algorithms from two different approaches, we assessed their denoising capabilities in terms of pure signal reconstruction, followed by improvement of an SCA procedure.
-The results showed a clear advantage of the learning-based methods over conventional signal processing algorithms, presumably due to their generalization ability to compensate a wide range of error sources.
-Improvement rates seemed to vary between both datasets, depending on the trade-off between noise components, as instruments exhibited a more intensive noise regime.
-While errors in the simulated assessment dropped to half, in the experimental assessment they were reduced by more than one order of magnitude.
-That is to say that denoising accelerometers by learning-based approaches, can be highly fruitful not only for pure noise reduction, but especially for subsequent INS-related tasks.
+In this work we addressed the challenging task of stationary accelerometer denoising using data-driven methods, over a simulated and an experimental datasets.
+By implementing and adjusting a wide range of denoising algorithms, we assessed their capabilities in terms of pure noise suppression, followed by examining the SCA improvement rates.
+The results show a clear advantage of the learning-based methods over the conventional signal processing algorithms, presumably due to their ability to compensate a wide range of error sources. \\ Yet, improvement rates seemed to vary significantly between both experiments.
+We explain this by the simulated scenario which enabled us the freedom of choice to set the intensity of the noisy samples, and vice verse, to the determine GT errors to be almost noiseless.
+While in the simulated assessment, characteristic errors dropped to half, in the experimental assessment they were reduced by more than one order of magnitude. \\ In light of the promising results obtained in stationary conditions, future research regarding inertial denoising under dynamic conditions is required.
+The question in focus should first determine whether learning-based approaches are even suitable for this type of tasks.
+If so, will they manage to generalize well given complex dynamics, and still get the upper hand over conventional approaches.